se-esss-litterbox/Pynac/docs/installation.rst

 Dynac Installation
 ------------------
 Dynac is distributed as Fortran source.
-You'll need Gfortranto compile it, so start by installing this using your favourite package manager (for example, ``sudo apt-get install gfortran`` should work on Ubuntu/Debian-based systems), or by downloading the appropriate binary from from `the GFortranBinaries page`_.
+You'll need Gfortran to compile it, so start by installing this using your favourite package manager (for example, ``sudo apt-get install gfortran`` should work on Ubuntu/Debian-based systems), or by downloading the appropriate binary from from `the GFortranBinaries page`_.